 - HEADPHONES: plug your headphones here to practice without an external speaker.
-This output is paralleled with the stereo line output. - AUDIO L & R: these are TRS jacks carrying balanced line outputs at a +4 dB level, but can also accept TS (mono) jacks for unbalanced signal.
-If you have to use long cables, we suggest to use all balanced connections. - SWELL: this TSR Jack input accepts an expression pedal with linear potentiometer in the range 10 ~ 50 Kohm; we suggest to use the original Crumar expression pedals, but other pedals from other manufacturers may be compatible. - SUSTAIN: if you have a sustain pedal like those used for digital pianos, you can connect it here for controlling the Rotary Speaker speeds (see configuration in the Editor chapter) or for sustaining notes. - HALFMOON or FOOTSWITCH: This section includes a TRS Jack input and a 2-way selector.
+This output is paralleled with the stereo line output. - AUDIO L & R: these are TRS jacks carrying balanced line outputs at a +4 dB level, but can also accept TS (mono) jacks for unbalanced signals.
+If you have to use long cables, we suggest using all balanced connections. - SWELL: this TSR Jack input accepts an expression pedal with a linear potentiometer in the range 10 ~ 50

+Kohm; we suggest to use the original

+Crumar expression pedals, but other pedals from other manufacturers may be compatible.

+- SUSTAIN: if you have a sustain pedal like those used for digital pianos, you can connect it here for controlling the Rotary Speaker speeds (see the configuration in the Editor chapter) or for sustaining notes. - HALFMOON or FOOTSWITCH: This section includes a TRS Jack input and a 2way selector.
 You can connect either a Crumar Dual Footswitch or a Crumar Halfmoon (optional accessories) for controlling the Rotary Speaker speeds. - MIDI IN OUT: use these ports to connect to other MIDI equipment using standard MIDI cables. - USB MIDI I/O: use this USB "device" port to connect the instrument to your computer or mobile device for accessing the Editor or for DAW integration.
-This port carries only MIDI signals.
-Use this port to connect a USB cable for USB online editor. - SYSTEM USB: these are two USB "host" ports that can accept the USB Thumb drive for installing future firmware updates, or for connecting the optional Wi-Fi Dongle, or even for MIDI-USB controllers such as the Crumar MojoPedals 2018 pedalboard, as explained later in this manual. - The last two are the Power button and the AC plug.
+This port carries only MIDI signals. - SYSTEM USB: these are two USB "host" ports that can accept the USB Thumb drive for installing future firmware updates, or for connecting the optional (included) Wi-Fi Dongle, or even for MIDI-USB controllers such as the Crumar MojoPedals 2018 pedalboard, as explained later in this manual. - The last two are the Power button and the AC plug.